 1d20 + Constitution Modifier

-Your Proficiency Bonus is dictated by level – for example, a level character will always have a Proficiency Bonus of +2.
+Your Proficiency Bonus is dictated by level – for example; a level character will always have a Proficiency Bonus of +2.
 Your Spellcasting Modifier is determined by class.
 Reference the following chart in order to determine what your Spellcasting Modifier is:

+there are benefits that come with casting poison spray.
 To cast Poison Spray, you will need no additional materials and you do not have to concentrate.
 That means you can cast Poison Spray at a seconds notice, with no hesitation.
 The fact that Poison Spray is a cantrip also means that you do not have to prepare to cast this spell as well, so you can continually spray away.

 The biggest Con to Poison Spray is that your opponent will get a chance to make a saving throw.
 Very few spells in this game will let your opponent make a saving throw, and usually, the benefit can outweigh the possibility of missing.
 In this case, you will have plenty of other options that have a lower damage output potential that does not allow your target to make a saving throw.